Trivadis-DevOps/shared-knowledge/README.md

-# shared-knowledge
+# Trivadis Shared Knowledge Repository

-Trivadis DevOps related documents, presentations, event participation, etc...
+This Repository contains Trivadis public presentations and documents related to DevOps.